 I didn’t even speak up in meetings with other new teachers.
-I was too afraid that people would offer gently-phrased comments like, “Why don’t you try setting high expectations?
+I was afraid they would offer gently-phrased suggestions like, “Why don’t you try setting high expectations?
 Or creating a positive, data-driven, student centered learning environment where all children can learn!
 That’s what I do, and all my students come to school excited to learn!
 Also, my students respect me.
 Maybe we should discuss why you are the type of person that children don’t respect.”

 Most of all, I was afraid they would be right.

 For better or for worse, there is no good way to “out” yourself as a struggling teacher your first year.
-We hide behind expressions like “steep learning curve” that do not begin to capture what it feels like to feel like you are failing at the most important job in the world.
+Instead, we use expressions like steep learning curve, which do not begin to capture what it feels like to feel like you are failing at the most important job in the world.

 If I were writing this my first year I would have ended up focusing on whatever resume-like accomplishments or success stories I could muster.
-Even if I had shared a mistake or two, I’d have taken great pains to show that no children were harmed in the making of the story and that I had learned an important lesson.
+Even if I had shared a mistake or two, I’d have taken great pains to show that no children were actually harmed in the making of the story.

 In other words, I needed to hear from a future version of myself.